motangpuar/oai5g/doc/NR_SA_Tutorial_OAI_multi_nrUE_rfsim.md

 Important notes:
 - This should be run on the same host as the OAI gNB
 - It only applies when running OAI gNB with RFsimulator
-- Use the script (multi-ue.sh) in openairinterface/radio/rfsimulator to make namespaces for multiple UEs.
+- Use the script (multi-ue.sh) in [RFSIMULATOR Tutorial](openairinterface/radio/rfsimulator) to make namespaces for multiple UEs.

 - For the first UE, create the namespace ue1 (-c1) and then execute bash inside (-e):